 On this day (16 June) in 1963, the spacecraft Vostok-6 thundered off into space, joining Vostok-5 in orbit.
 Shortly afterwards, the commander of Vostok-6 could be heard excitedly calling out over the radio:

 “Ya Chaika, Ya Chaika [I am Seagull]!
 I see the horizon [...]
 This is the Earth; how beautiful it is.
 Everything goes well.”

 Tereshkova became an instant celebrity as images of her on board Vostok-6 were transmitted to Earth.
 In fact, due to the mission being shrouded in secrecy, Tereshkova’s own mother only found out about her daughter going to space when seeing the television broadcast.

+Returning to Earth after 2 days, 22 hours and 50 minutes in orbit, Tereshkova was feted as a heroine.
 The mission was not a flawless success but this was hushed up by Soviet leaders who recognised her propaganda value.
 Joining a small group of flown cosmonauts, Tereshkova soon travelled the world as a cultural ambassador and political spokeswoman.

 Within the Soviet Union the cosmonauts were idealised as heroes of a new era that the population should seek to emulate, while abroad they became the public face of the regime.
 Consequently their schedules were gruelling, and their image and behaviour carefully controlled; private lives ceased to be private.

 Tereshkova, fellow Cosmonauts and Russian Premier Nikita Khrushchev on the Lenin mausoleum in Moscow